godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/execute-command.md

 # execute_command

 The `execute_command` tool runs CLI commands on the user's system.
-It allows Roo to perform system operations, install dependencies, build projects, start servers, and execute other terminal-based tasks needed to accomplish user objectives.
+It allows Saarthi to perform system operations, install dependencies, build projects, start servers, and execute other terminal-based tasks needed to accomplish user objectives.

 ## Parameters